matthew-andrews/workshop-making-it-work-offline/02-a-promising-start/README.md

 ### Like them or not they're here to stay

-- Browsers now support them natively, Node v0.11 ships with them built in.
+- Browsers now support them natively, Node v0.11 ships with them built in
 - Old familiar APIs (e.g. XMLHttpRequest) may be replaced by new shiny promising versions (e.g. request)
-- They are a fundamental building block to ServiceWorkers (a new browser API that can, among other things enable offline website functionality - which promises are a key component of today's workshop)
+- They are a fundamental building block to ServiceWorkers, which will be a key component of today's workshop
-- ReactPHP supports Promises.
-Many, many languages support promises (or equivalents - sometimes called futures - promises were actually first proposed in 1976)
+- Many, many languages support promises (even [ReactPHP](https://github.com/reactphp/promise)) or equivalents (sometimes called futures - promises were actually first proposed in 1976)